-The College provides to students the services of trained guidance counselors.
-The purpose of the counselor is to provide assistance in both academic and personal development during the student's tenure at the institution.
-The College does not provide mental health counseling, but refers students to community agencies for mental health counseling.
+The College provides to students the services of guidance and counseling.
+The purpose of this service is to provide assistance in both academic and personal development during the student's tenure at the institution.
+The College does provide virtual mental health counseling as well as refers students to community agencies for mental health counseling.